Vietnam.vn - Nền tảng quảng bá Việt Nam

 The FAA said it is requiring immediate inspections of approximately 171 Boeing 737 MAX 9 aircraft before they can fly again.
-The inspections will take between four and eight hours for each aircraft.
-The FAA said safety is the basis for its decisions.
+The inspection process will take between four and eight hours for each aircraft.
+According to the FAA, safety is the basis for the agency's decisions.

 The decision was made a day after Alaska Airlines decided to suspend flights of all 65 of its Boeing 737 MAX 9 aircraft, following an incident with Alaska Flight 1282 carrying 171 passengers and 6 crew members.